 As part of my diploma thesis I dealt extensively with the subject of addictive memory, its formation, maintenance, associated conditioning as well as possible long-term effective therapeutic interventions.
 It was published as a book and can also z.
 B. be purchased at Buecher.de.

 During my studies I spent half a year as a school psychologist and traveler in New Zealand.

-For over four years I have been fascinated by the beautiful Canary Island La Gomera and I try to spend as much time as possible.
+For over eight years I have been fascinated by the beautiful Canary Island La Gomera and I try to spend as much time as possible.